US Plans to Start Recycling Nuclear Waste

 But new efforts to recycle nuclear waste in the United States, held up for decades by legal and regulatory hurdles, could resolve that issue and more if it is allowed to flourish.

 Recently, however, a rare bipartisan consensus has emerged in support of nuclear power.
 Speaking at the 29th U.N.
-Climate Change Conference of the Parties (COP 29), the summit’s host Jeyhun Bayramov called for “the safe, secure, equitable, and affordable expansion of nuclear energy,” confirming that environmentalists now see nuclear energy as acceptably “clean,” alongside wind and solar.
+Climate Change Conference of the Parties (COP 29), summit host Jeyhun Bayramov called for “the safe, secure, equitable, and affordable expansion of nuclear energy,” confirming that environmentalists now see nuclear energy as acceptably “clean,” alongside wind and solar.

-In terms of priorities, “there exists the threat of climate [change] on the Democratic side, and certainly energy security, geo-strategic [concerns], Russia, and China from the Republican side, that now we see commitments to triple nuclear by the United States and COP 29, along with 20 other countries,” Ed McGinnis, CEO of Curio, a company that plans to recycle fuel in America, told The Epoch Times.
+In terms of priorities, “there exists the threat of climate [change] on the Democratic side, and certainly energy security, geo-strategic [concerns], Russia, and China from the Republican side, that now we see commitments to triple nuclear by the United States and COP 29, along with 20 other countries,” Ed McGinnis, CEO of Curio, a company that plans to recycle fuel in the United States, told The Epoch Times.

 “But where is the order book?
 Where’s the door being knocked down by the U.S. utilities for these advanced reactors?”
-McGinnis asked.
+McGinnis said.
 “I would argue the reason why is because they’re put in an impossible position.”

 If utilities can navigate the difficult process of getting regulatory approvals and permits, and then raise enough capital to build a new nuclear plant, they are still faced with the need for a reliable supply of fuel.
 And once the fuel is spent, they need a safe and secure way to dispose of it.

-According to the U.S. Energy Information Administration (EIA), domestic production of uranium—the fuel source for nuclear plants—peaked in 1980.
+According to the U.S. Energy Information Administration, domestic production of uranium—the fuel source for nuclear plants—peaked in 1980.
 As of 2022, the foreign suppliers of uranium are Russia (12 percent, despite the embargo), Kazakhstan (25 percent), Uzbekistan (11 percent), Canada (27 percent), Australia (9 percent), and other foreign nations (16 percent).

 America Chooses Storage Over Recycling